tempacc-melk/Discord-Bot/README.md

 	  - [x] rulesbutton: Creates 2 buttons with different text sets, for the english channel "Accept" and "Deny" for the german one "Annehmen" and "Ablehnen"<br />
 	  - [x] rulesbutton2: Creates 2 buttons with different text sets, for the english channel "English" and "German" for the german one "Englisch" and "Deutsch"<br />
 	  - [ ] requestplayerbutton: [wip] ...<br />
-	  - [x] postmessage: Posts a embed messages<br />
+	  - [x] postmessage: Let the bot write a normal or embed message<br />
 	  - [x] postrules: Posts the entire set of rules for the selected language in the channel id<br />
 	  - [x] purgeclean: Cleans a channel from a certain amount of messages.
 Amount can be between 1 - 999<br />
 	  - [x] botstatus: Changes the bot status to Online, Idle, Busy & Invisible<br />
 	  - [x] botactivity: Gives the bot a custom activity - options are: Playing, Streaming, Listening, Watching, Custom and Competing<br />
-	  - [x] reloadsettings: Get all the parameters from the settings.json and loads them into the bot and then reloads all variables depending those parameters<br />
+	  - [x] reloadsettings: Get all the parameters from the settings.json and loads them into the bot and then reloads all variables depending those parameters.
+Reloads all commands<br />

   - Button Interaction<br />
 	- [x] rulesbutton: Assigns the user the role 'rules-accepted-role' on pressing "Accept" or 'rules-denied-role' on "Deny" button